Nothing216/Notes/School/New stuff i should remember/Maths/Statistics.md

+- TO DO
+	- how many numbers above 700 and odd
+	-

 - Coding Data means to add, subtract, multiply or divide a constant from all the values of a data set so that we can work with it more easily
 * $$x=101, 103, 104,108,111
 $$
 $$